 Preheat the oven to 425.

-Scatter the tater tots onto a cookie sheet and place into the oven.
+Scatter the tater tots onto a cookie sheet and place them into the oven.
 I cooked for a total of 37 minutes as I like the potatoes to be a bit crisper than usual.
 They will hold up better under the cheesy sauce.

 While the tater tots are baking cook the bacon and make the sauce.